Battery Capacity Knee-Onset Identification and Early Prediction Using Degradation Curvature: Results and discussion

-A sensitivity analysis of the model performance using different amounts of early degradation data (from the first 15 cycles to the first 35 cycles) is illustrated in Fig. \ref{fig11}.
+Firstly, a sensitivity analysis of the model performance using different amounts of early degradation data (from the first 15 cycles to the first 35 cycles) is illustrated in Fig. \ref{fig8}.
 It can be seen that the prediction errors, measured by root-mean-square error (RMSE) and mean absolute percentage error (MAPE), significantly decrease with increasing number of cycles.
-The lowest prediction errors are obtained using degradation data from the first 30 cycles, after which the prediction errors do not decrease significantly.
+The lowest prediction errors are obtained using degradation data from the first 30 cycles, i.e., RMSE of 59.2 cycles and MAPE of 20.2\%, after which the prediction errors do not decrease significantly.
 Thus, this model is capable of providing knee-onset prediction with high accuracy after only 30 cycles.

+To further investigate the outcomes of early knee-onset prediction using the proposed identification method and its correlation with the battery's end of life, we illustrate the relationship between predicted knee-onset (using the first 30 cycles data) and identified knee-onset, predicted knee-onset and end of life in Fig. \ref{fig9}.
+Once more there are strong linear correlations between predicted knee-onset and knee-onset identified using our proposed method ($\rho=0.816$), and between predicted knee-onset and end of life ($\rho=0.816$).

 Moreover, compared to battery lifetime early prediction using the first 100 cycles data in Severson et al. \cite{severson2019data}, a reduction of 70 cycles in battery knee-onset early prediction translates to a reduction of experimental time by approximately 58 hours, which in turn reduces experimental costs.